Probing confinement in a $\mathbb{Z}_2$ lattice gauge theory on a quantum computer

 The rich phenomenology of gauge theories is fundamentally linked with local constraints set by the underlying gauge symmetry, which determine the interplay between matter and gauge degrees of freedom.
 For example, the non-Abelian gauge symmetry of quantum chromodynamics confines quarks together with gluons into hadrons due to their mutual interaction, and quantum electrodynamics (QED) hosts a local $\mathrm{U}(1)$ symmetry, the well-known Gauss's law, that is responsible for the massless photon and the emergence of the long-ranged Coulomb law \cite{Gattringer2010,Pasechnik2021}.
-Originally employed to address nonperturbative regimes in particle physics \cite{Gattringer2010}, lattice discretizations of gauge theories have proven to be powerful frameworks to describe the emergence of exotic phenomena also in condensed-matter physics including, e.g., disorder-free localization \cite{Disorder-Free_Localization_2}, quantum many-body scars \cite{Aramthottil2022}, and staircase prethermalization \cite{Staircase_Prethermalization_2}.
+Originally employed to address non-perturbative regimes in particle physics \cite{Gattringer2010}, lattice discretizations of gauge theories have proven to be powerful frameworks to describe the emergence of exotic phenomena also in condensed-matter physics including, e.g., disorder-free localization \cite{Disorder-Free_Localization_2}, quantum many-body scars \cite{Aramthottil2022}, and staircase prethermalization \cite{Staircase_Prethermalization_2}.

-Among the most fascinating phenomena in LGTs is confinement, by which the system dynamics is restricted due to interactions that are mediated via the gauge field.
+Among the most fascinating phenomena in lattice gauge theories (LGTs) is confinement, by which the system dynamics is restricted due to interactions that are mediated via the gauge field.
 Confinement can give rise to bound meson excitations and in some cases is even associated with topological phases with non-Abelian anyons and charge fractionalization \cite{Pasechnik2021}.
-In the presence of both dynamical matter and gauge fields, the confinement problem is not fully understood, due to the difficulty of solving general LGTs using classical methods \cite{Gattringer2010,Berges2020}.
+In the presence of both dynamical matter and gauge fields, the confinement problem is not fully understood, in part because of the subtle effects of dynamical charges that can lead, e.g., to a screening of string tension \cite{Gross1996,Honda2022-PRD}, in part due to the difficulty of solving general LGTs using classical methods \cite{Gattringer2010,Berges2020}.